Jerome3590/Using-Artificial-Intelligence-Techniques-to-Match-Patients-with-Their-Best-Clinical-Trial-Options/README.md

 1. Data representation
     * Develop novel big data structures to represent the clinical trials and the patient data that accommodate the interaction of the three datasets.
 The ultimate goal is to support thousands of clinical trials being matched with millions of people.
 2. Algorithm development
-    * Develop novel algorithms for finding the most suitable matches between patients and clinical trials.
+#    * Develop novel algorithms for finding the most suitable matches between patients and clinical trials.
 3. Visualization/human computer interaction
     * Develop visualization and/or human-computer interaction solutions to enable medical providers to effectively leverage the data for clinical decision support.

 ## Step 1:
 Business Understanding/Model Development
+## Initial Dataset \
 Input variables: \
 Cancer Site   \
 Stage   \